 Dr. Watcharaporn used to work as a Research Assistant at Mahidol University Global Health (MUGH), Mahidol University where she worked on a project relating to the care and treatment of people with dementia in Thailand.
 She has also be involved in the promotion of Policy Advocacy as well as Capacity Building for the staff in Mahidol University.
 Her work has led her to establish collaborations with other organizations related to global health and healthcare.

 Dr. Watcharaporn obtained her MD from the Faculty of Medicine at Ramathibodi Hospital, Mahidol University in 2017.
 She also attended the Global Health Scholar Program organized by the International Health Policy Program Foundation in 2019.

-She has participated as a speaker and facilitator in several international programs such as the Asian Leadership Academy.
+Dr. Watcharaporn has experiences in mentoring students as well as coordinating schools within the Asian Medical Students Association Thailand.
+She has participated as a speaker and facilitator in several international and national programs such as Ashoka ChangemakerXchange program, Saturday School, Asian Leadership Lab by Asian Leadership Academy, Little Builders Project, Student Entrepreneurship Development Academy and Design thinking workshop for developing medical innovations and services for Medical Staff from Ramathibodi Excellence Center for Organ Transplantation.
 Furthermore, she was selected for programs such as World Health Assembly (WHA), Young Women Lead Program, Young Global Changer, One Young World and Global Shapers.